Clinical Trials (PDQ®)

 - Patients with psychosocial conditions that would prevent study compliance and follow-up, as determined by the principal investigator.

-- T-cell depletion (including ATG or alemtuzumab) is not allowed.
+- T-cell depletion (including anti-thymocyte globulin (ATG) or alemtuzumab) is not allowed.

 - Use of cord blood as the source of hematopoietic cells is not allowed.